arrow

 Compare and buy best pre-existing plans

 There are many Canadians who travel to the US and elsewhere outside Canada regularly.
-These travelers can be businessmen or corporate travelers or those who live close to the US border and travel overseas often.
+These travelers can be businessmen, corporate travelers, or those who live close to the US border and travel overseas often.

 1. Will my Canadian health insurance cover me in the US?